hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 | Big and Small (Europe) | HP-EMEA-DMO-DEU-99919 |
 | Big and Small (Japan)  | HP-APJ-DMO-JPN-99920  |

-A Tenant for Big and Small (USA) is created.
-The main service in this Tenant is HPE GreenLake for Private Cloud.
-This is configured such that the metrics from this service are sent to the Billing Account 'HP-AMS-DMO-USA-99918'.
+A tenant for Big and Small (USA) is created.
+The main service in this tenant is HPE GreenLake for Private Cloud.
+This is configured such that the metrics from this service are sent to the billing account 'HP-AMS-DMO-USA-99918'.

-Each Department has their own separate User Group, e.g. Department A Users.
-Users from the various Departments are added to the appropriate User Groups.
+Each department has their own separate user group, e.g. Department A users.
+Users from the various departments are added to the appropriate user groups.

-A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
-In this case, the Resource for the Billing Account HP-AMS-DMO-USA-99918 and also the Resource for the HPE GreenLake for Private Cloud are added.
-Finally, the User Groups are assigned to the Space with the appropriate Roles.
+A space, '**Main Space**' is created within the IAM Service of this tenant and resources are added.
+In this case, the resource for the billing account HP-AMS-DMO-USA-99918 and also the resource for the HPE GreenLake for Private Cloud are added.
+Finally, the user groups are assigned to the space with the appropriate roles.

-A Tenant for Big and Small (Europe) is created.
-The main service in this Tenant is HPE GreenLake for HPC.
-This is configured such that the metrics from this service are sent to the Billing Account 'HP-EMEA-DMO-DEU-99919'.
+A tenant for Big and Small (Europe) is created.
+The main service in this tenant is HPE GreenLake for HPC.
+This is configured such that the metrics from this service are sent to the billing account 'HP-EMEA-DMO-DEU-99919'.

-Each Department has their own separate User Group, e.g. Department D Users.
-Users from the various Departments are added to the appropriate User Groups.
+Each department has their own separate user group, e.g. Department D users.
+Users from the various departments are added to the appropriate user groups.

-A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
-In this case, the Resource for the Billing Account HP-EMEA-DMO-DEU-99919 and also the Resource for the HPE GreenLake for HPC are added.
-Finally, the User Groups are assigned to the Space with the appropriate Roles.
+A space '**Main Space**' is created within the IAM Service of this tenant and resources are added.
+In this case, the resource for the billing account HP-EMEA-DMO-DEU-99919 and also the resource for the HPE GreenLake for HPC are added.
+Finally, the user groups are assigned to the space with the appropriate roles.

-A Tenant for Big and Small (Japan) is created.
-The main service in this Tenant is HPE GreenLake for ML Ops.
-This is configured such that the metrics from this service are sent to the Billing Account 'HP-APJ-DMO-JPN-99920'.
+A tenant for Big and Small (Japan) is created.
+The main service in this tenant is HPE GreenLake for ML Ops.
+This is configured such that the metrics from this service are sent to the billing account 'HP-APJ-DMO-JPN-99920'.

-Each Department has their own separate User Group, e.g. Department F Users.
-Users from the various Departments are added to the appropriate User Groups.
+Each department has their own separate user group, e.g. Department F users.
+Users from the various departments are added to the appropriate user groups.

-A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
-In this case, the Resource for the Billing Account HP-APJ-DMO-JPN-99920 and also the Resource for the HPE GreenLake for ML Ops are added.
-Finally, the User Groups are assigned to the Space with the appropriate Roles.
+A space '**Main Space**' is created within the IAM Service of this tenant and resources are added.
+In this case, the resource for the billing account HP-APJ-DMO-JPN-99920 and also the resource for the HPE GreenLake for ML Ops are added.
+Finally, the user groups are assigned to the space with the appropriate roles.

 # Conclusion

-As you can see, the key to configuring Identiy and Access Management in a Tenant is to understand the building blocks and how to make informed decisions on how to design IAM resources to match customer requirements.
-Finally, the examples will help you to see how the flexibility of GreenLake Central Identity and Access Management allows an almost infinite number of possible configurations, giving the flexibility to match diverse customer requirements.
+As you can see, the key to configuring Identity and Access Management in a tenant is to understand the building blocks and how to make informed decisions on how to design IAM resources to match customer requirements.
+I hope these examples will help you to see how the flexibility of HPE GreenLake Central Identity and Access Management allows an almost infinite number of possible configurations, giving the flexibility to match diverse customer requirements.

-Please feel free to reach out directly if you have any questions.
+Please feel free to reach out directly to me on Slack if you have any questions.